MRC-CLIMB/docs/docs/walkthroughs/metagenomics-tutorial.md

 The Worcester and Birmingham Canal near University Station (photo by Philip Halling)

+## Before you begin

+This tutorial assumes you are working on CLIMB-BIG-DATA in a JupyterHub notebook.
+That is why many of the commands are prepended with the "!" (exclamation mark) symbol - which tells the notebook to run the command as if it was on the command line.

+You could do the tutorial without JupyterHub notebooks in the Terminal, in which case remove the "!" before each command.

+Have a look around this documentation site if you would like to understand more about what a JupyterHub notebook is.

 ## Setting up the environment

 When working on CLIMB-BIG-DATA with Conda, always work in a new Conda environment.
 You will not be able to add software to the base environment.